Advisory Board | NC State ISE

 - Director, Global Consumer Sales Development, Intel Corporation (Retired)

-As a retiree, Patrick started volunteering for the ISE Department as an alumni-student mentor and working on special projects for the department head and the Advisory Board.
-In the Spring of 2020, he began serving as an Industry/Executive coach supporting ISE undergraduate students in their senior design engineering class.
-In addition to volunteering with the ISE Department, he serves as a member of the Board of Directors for Raleigh Charter High School, is the Vice-Chair for the Town of Cary’s Information Services Advisory Board, and is a Coach for a Miracle League of the Triangle baseball team.
+As a retiree, Patrick Murray started volunteering for the ISE Department as an alumni-student mentor and working on special projects for the department head and the Advisory Board.
+In the Spring of 2020, he began serving as an Industry/Executive coach supporting ISE undergraduate students in their Capstone Project course.
+In addition to volunteering with the ISE Department, he serves on the Board of Directors for the NC State Alumni Association, is a member of the Town of Cary’s Information Services Advisory Board, and is a Coach for a Miracle League of the Triangle baseball team.

 Devon Person